Rudolf060976/task-control-Application/README.md

 # Delivery of the Project

-> Important Note: There is a unique problem I faced and could not fixed, related to Redwoodjs setup that I haven't been able to fix so far.
+> Important Note: There is a unique problem I faced, related to Redwoodjs setup that I haven't been able to fix so far.
 The Log out functionality  is not working on the backend.
 It works on the frontend but when the page is refreshed, the backend does not execute a log out handler and it  ends up returning the last currentUser and isAuthenticated to true.
 I could not find on the web (Redwoodjs Docs, blogs, forums) how to activate the logout feature on the server using the Redwood Self-hosted Auth.
+However, on the frontend we can log out and log in with as many users as we want.

 ## How to use the Application